echoamireux/AVAX/Readme.md

 * Run the following command  import a new javascript package ethereumjs-util to deal with Ethereum-based credentials:

   npm install --save ethereumjs-util
-* Run the following commang to complete the task5:
+* Run the following command to complete the task5:

   node interchain_transfer.js